dmulyalin/ttp/docs/source/Inputs/index.rst

     interface Vlan230
       ip address 10.11.15.130/25

-Template below uses inputs in such a way that for "data-1" folder only files that have ".txt" extension will be parsed by group "interfaces1", for input named "dataset-2" only files with names matching "sw\-\d.*" regular expression will be parsed by "interfaces2" group.
-In addition, base path provided that will be appended to each url within *url* input parameter.
-Tag text for input "dataset-1" structured using YAML representation, while "dataset-2" uses python language definition.
+The template below uses inputs so that only files with a ``.txt`` extension in "data-1" are parsed by group "interfaces1", and only files matching ``sw\-\d.*`` in "dataset-2" are parsed by "interfaces2".
+A base path is provided and prepended to each URL in the *url* input parameter.
+Input "dataset-1" is defined in YAML, while "dataset-2" uses Python syntax.

-As a result of inputs filtering, only "sw-1.txt" will be processed by "dataset-1" input because it is the only file that has ".txt" extension, only  "sw-2.txt" will be processed by input "dataset-2" because "sw3.txt" not matched by "sw\-\d.*" regular expression.
+As a result of input filtering, only ``sw-1.txt`` is processed by "dataset-1" because it is the only file with a ``.txt`` extension, and only ``sw-2.txt`` is processed by "dataset-2" because ``sw3.txt`` does not match the ``sw\-\d.*`` regular expression.

 Template::